mrcagney/gitignore/README.md

 The purpose of this repo is to provide some easily downloadable custom .gitignore files for a project.
 There are two types of .gitignore files:

-  1. Global, and
+  1. global, and
-  2. Local.
+  2. local.

 A global .gitignore is one which is a user specific .gitignore used in every git repo on their machine.
-For example, max OSX files have a hidden .DS_Store journal file in folders.
+For example, MacOSX files have a hidden .DS_Store journal file in folders.

 A local .gitignore is one which is used in specific project e.g. for a python or R project.
 In R, you'd want to exclude your personal project file (\*.RProj) and history file (.RHistory).

 ## Setting up a global .gitignore

-Simply download the file and run the following command at the terminal / command promot substiting the name of the file you wish to be your global file.
+Simply download the file and run the following command at the terminal / command prompt substituting the name of the file you wish to be your global file:

+    curl -o .global.gitignore --location https://raw.github.com/phildonovan/gitignore/master/globals/macOS.gitignore
-    git config --global core.excludesfile ~/.put_your_global_gitignore_here
+    git config --global core.excludesfile ~/.global.gitignore

 ## Setting up a local .gitignore